Splat/CMBlog/README.md

 =======================================================================================================
-TODO - The objects which are visible to admin users when logged in.
+TODO: The objects which are visible to admin users when logged in.
 =======================================================================================================
 {
 	"description": "Build this thing!",